GarrettLevine/drag-race-api/README.md

 ### Get episode by ID

-Get an epiosde by a specific ID
+Get an episode by a specific ID

 _example request:_
 GET `http://www.nokeynoshade.party/api/1`